-Overview of Hemostasis
+Vascular Factors of Hemostasis

 ADP, thromboxane A2, and other mediators induce activation and aggregation of additional platelets on the injured endothelium.
-Another receptor is assembled on the platelet surface membrane from glycoproteins IIb and IIIa.
+Platelet receptors for ADP include the P2Y12 receptor, which sends signals to suppress adenylate cyclase, decreases cyclic adenosine monophosphate (cAMP) levels, and promotes activation of the glycoprotein IIb/IIIa receptor (assembled on the activated platelet surface membrane from glycoproteins IIb and IIIa).
 Fibrinogen binds to the glycoprotein IIb/IIIa complexes of adjacent platelets, connecting them into aggregates.

 In the intrinsic pathway, factor XII, high molecular weight kininogen, prekallikrein, and activated factor XI (factor XIa) interact to produce factor IXa from factor IX.
-Factor IXa then combines with factor VIIIa and procoagulant phospholipid (present on the surface of activated platelets and tissue cells) to form a complex that activates factor X.
+Factor IXa then combines with factor VIIIa and procoagulant phospholipid (present on the surface of activated platelets, endothelial cells, and tissue cells to form a complex that activates factor X.

 Activation of the intrinsic or extrinsic pathway activates the common pathway, resulting in formation of the fibrin clot.
 Three steps are involved in common pathway activation: